Cash buyers are crucial for success in real estate wholesaling because they close deals quickly without the need for banks or lenders.

 20. Lists of Corporate-Owned properties

-Your Leads list is likely to also have email address for the property owner on file, so that you can send the cash buyer’s list a cold email campaign that you’ve also set up in REI/kit.
+Your Leads list can potentially have an email address for the property owner on file, so that you can send the cash buyer’s list a cold email campaign that you’ve also set up in REI/kit.

 21. LinkedIn